Mass in F major, K. 192

 The Credo of this mass features the "Do-Re-Fa-Mi" motif from the hymn Lucis creator, which Mozart later used as the main theme to the final of his Jupiter Symphony.
-Due to its repetition of this theme, it is classed as a Credo Mass; it is often known as the Kleine (small) Credo Mass to distinguish it from the Great Credo Mass, K. 257.
+Due to its repetition of this theme, it is classed as a Credo Mass and is often known as the Kleine (small) Credo Mass to distinguish it from the Great Credo Mass, K. 257.